zhengkezhou1/kgateway/test/kubernetes/e2e/debugging.md

   ],
   "env": {
     "SKIP_INSTALL": "true",
+    "CLUSTER_NAME": "kind",
+    "INSTALL_NAMESPACE": "kgateway-system"
   },
 }
 ```

 Setting `SKIP_INSTALL` to `true` will skip the installation of kgateway, which is useful to
 debug against a pre-existing/stable environment with kgateway already installed.

+`CLUSTER_NAME` specifies the name of the cluster used for e2e tests (corresponds to the cluster name used when creating the kind cluster).

+`INSTALL_NAMESPACE` specifies the namespace in which kgateway is installed (typically `kgateway-system` when using Tilt).

 When invoking tests using VSCode's `run test` option, remember to set `"go.testTimeout": "600s"` in the user `settings.json` file as this may default to a lower value such as `30s` which may not be enough time for the e2e test to complete.